 Doubly refractive Gemstones:

-Uniaxial – Two colours seen.
+Uniaxial – Two colors are seen.
 Dichroic.

-Biaxial – Three colours seen.
+Biaxial – Three colors are seen.
 Trichroic

 Another term used for Differential Selective Absorption is Pleochroism.

 An instrument comprising of a suitably cut rhomb of Iceland Spar (Calcite) and a lens system in a short tube with a small square aperture at the other end.